Return to Index page Next page

 He had an eye for business and seeing that he could buy fresh fish very cheaply straight from Grimsby or Hull he decided to go into the fish trade.
 Over the next decade he set up several fish and chip shops in the locality, including perhaps the best remembered one in Market Street.
 Little Billy became a well known local character, very much in with the horse racing scene, and later greyhound racing.

 Before he died in 1988 he wrote an autobiography for his family, and his son Bob has passed it to us.
 It contains fascinating material about the life and times in Newmarket.
-Now our Society has published his story, entitled 'A Racing Lad Steps Out' edited by NLHS Committee Member Sandra Easom, who has included a large Appendix with much local history background relevant to Billy's life in Newmarket.

 Published November 2003.
-'News from Newmarket 1800 - 1860' by Society Vice Chairman David Occomore.
+'News from Newmarket 1800 - 1860' by former Society Vice Chairman David Occomore.
 Half a century of newspaper accounts of Newmarket, portraying life in the town in Victorian times.
 ISBN 0 86025 51 31. £9.95 plus 91p P&P from Ian Henry Publications Ltd, 20 Park Drive Romford Essex RM1 4LH Tel.
 01708749119.
 On sale at Tindalls Newmarket or available through all good bookshops.

-'The Changing Face of Newmarket' (1600 -1760) by Peter May.
+'The Changing Face of Newmarket' (1600 - 1760) by Peter May.
 Available from Tindalls Booksellers 54 High Street Newmarket Tel.01638 561760 e-mail Newmarket@hendersonsgroup.co.uk

 'Newmarket - Town & Turf' A pictorial tour of the town as it is today, containing many colour and monochrome pictures plus some historical background, edited by John Worrall and Rodney Vincent.
 Available from W.H.Smith 84-86 High Street Newmarket Suffolk CB8 8JX price £8.99 plus post/packing.
 Tel 01638 662575 also available from Tindalls Booksellers High Street Newmarket.